Minor LDE-minor: Frugal Innovation for Sustainable Global Development

 - Minor code

-In this minor you will learn how frugal innovation can be defined and analyzed; what frugal innovation implies for technology, entrepreneurship and development, and under which conditions it can contribute to the realization of sustainable global development.
-In a pressure cooker and with an internship abroad you will get the opportunity to bring the acquired knowledge into practice by working in multidisciplinary teams on real life challenges.
+In this minor you will learn how frugal innovation can be defined and analysed; what frugal innovation implies for technology, entrepreneurship and development, and under which conditions it can contribute to the realisation of sustainable global development.

 More information follows.